What Aging in Place Means for Veterans

 Purple Heart Homes’ Veterans Aging in Place Program

-Veterans who are coping with an injury or disability (3.6 million of them, according to the Census) may need extra day-to-day help, whether that’s caregiving assistance or home modifications.
+Veterans who are coping with an injury or disability (3.6 million of them, according to the Census) may need extra day-to-day help, whether that’s caregiving assistance or aging in place home modifications.

 Bay Alarm Medical is proud to be working with Purple Heart Homes, whose Veterans Aging in Place Program is designed to help homeowning veterans modify their house to fit their changing physical needs.
 Veterans’ homes are evaluated to determine what modifications are necessary, and for veterans who qualify for the program, those changes are made at no cost to them.